CodenameOverlord/LeetCode150/difficultites.md

     postorderTraversal =        |<----xNodes---->|<---yNodes--->|root|

-    Here, x NODES denotes the number of nodes present in LST and Y nodes denotes the number of nodes present in RST and root Node is the current rootNode
+    Here, x nodes denotes the number of nodes present in LST and Y nodes denotes the number of nodes present in RST and root Node is the current rootNode